ANTsX/ANTs/README.md

 [![PubMed](https://img.shields.io/badge/ANTsX_paper-Open_Access-8DABFF?logo=pubmed)](https://pubmed.ncbi.nlm.nih.gov/33907199/)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-## Overview

 ANTs computes high-dimensional mappings to capture the statistics of brain structure and function.
-ANTs allows one to organize, visualize and statistically explore large biomedical image sets.
-ANTs integrates imaging modalities and related information in space and time.
-ANTs works across species or organ systems with minimal customization.
+It allows one to organize, visualize and statistically explore large biomedical image sets.
+Additionally, it integrates imaging modalities and related information in space and time, as well as works across species or organ systems with minimal customization.

+ANTs is considered a state-of-the-art medical image registration and segmentation toolkit which depends on the Insight ToolKit [(ITK)](http://www.itk.org), a widely used medical image processing library to which ANTs developers contribute.
 ANTs and related tools have won several international and unbiased competitions.

+The library is also available in R (ANTsR) and Python (ANTsPy), with additional functionality for deep learning in R (ANTsRNet) and Python (ANTsPyNet).

 ## Installation